sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   be sent to.

-It should not be necessary, but some users have reported problems receiving IPN notifcations from PayPal.
+It should not be necessary, but some users have reported problems receiving IPN notifications from PayPal.
 As a "just in case" measure, click on the Settings/Gear icon at the top right of your PayPal account, choose "Account Settings", then "Notifications" and the "Update" link next to "Instant Payment Notifications".
-You can now choose a URL and to receive IPN messages.
-Use the URL shown below, typically https://HOST/pp_paypal
+You can now choose a URL and to enable IPN messages.
+Use the URL shown on screen, typically https://HOST/pp_paypal

 Stripe